Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/appendix/glossary.typ

   title: "LVGL",
   category: "program",
   definition: [
     An acronym for "Light and Versatile Graphics Library".
-It is used to create embedded GUIS into microprosessors such as the VEX brain.
+It is used to create embedded GUIs into microprosessors such as the VEX brain.
   ],
 )